liucindy/jekyll-now/100days.md

 permalink: /100days/
 ---

-Below is a full list of the prompts I wrote about over 100 days, along with links to each of the posts:
+This summer, I was inspired to write in my journal for 100 consecutive days.
+Nothing fancy, just some day-to-day thoughts that I would force myself to put down on paper.
+Below is a full list of the prompts I wrote about, along with links to each of the posts:

 1. [on why I want to write]({% post_url 2016-6-17-day1 %})